The Sickness: 20th anniversary

 In January 2020, Disturbed announced that they were going on tour for The Sickness 20th Anniversary Tour with Staind and Bad Wolves.
 The tour was canceled due to the COVID-19 pandemic.
 The Sickness was re-released to mark the album's 20th anniversary.
 It includes all of the original songs remastered and live versions of the songs.
 The Sickness 20th Anniversary Tour was rescheduled for July and September 2021 but was once again canceled due to the COVID-19 pandemic and restrictions.

 25th anniversary

 On March 7, 2025, the 25th Anniversary Deluxe Edition of the album was released with bonus tracks including B-sides, demos, rarities, and live tracks recorded between 2000 and 2001.
-Among the new tracks included is a new mix of "Glass Shatters" that features a snippet of Stone Cold Steve Austin, who used the song as his entrance theme in the early 2000s, introducing Disturbed from when the band performed it during the October 1, 2000 edition of WWF Sunday Night Heat.
+Among the new tracks included is a new mix of "Glass Shatters" that features a snippet of Stone Cold Steve Austin, who used the song as his entrance theme in the early 2000s, introducing Disturbed from when the band performed it during the October 1, 2000, edition of WWF Sunday Night Heat.

+Disturbed marked the anniversary with a tour of North America and Europe.
+The concerts saw them play The Sickness in its entirety, followed by a set of the band's greatest hits.
+In November 2025, Draiman announced that Disturbed were on "indefinite hiatus".
+The announcement followed the cancellation of a concert in Brussels, Belgium after the singer voiced his support for Israel in the ongoing Gaza conflict.